 All of these supplies are optional except for the elastic.
 Regardless of if you plan to use them or not, I recommend having them nearby so they're easy to access should you choose to rely on them as you go.

 - Japanese hair pins: these have ridges along the pin that help them stay in the hair without slipping.

-- Matte bobby pins: they come in all natural hair colors and become invisible in the hair.
+- Matte bobby pins: they come in natural hair colors and become invisible in the hair.

 - A comb or detangling brush; choose a favorite based on your hair type.

-Comb through your hair to get rid of any knots or tangles.
-If you have finer hair that's prone to tangling, you can use a detangling brush like the Wet Brush or a Tangle Teezer.
-I have thicker hair that I'm not used to brushing, so I opted for a wide tooth comb.
-Starting off here will help you grab sections of your hair easily as you braid.
+Brush or comb through dry hair to get rid of any knots or tangles.
+(Wet hair will shift as it dries so braiding wet hair could yield a less-perfect braid).
+If you have finer hair that's prone to tangling, you can use a detangling brush like the Wet Brush ($7) or a Tangle Teezer ($11); if your hair is thicker, you might want to opt for a comb.
+Starting here will help you grab sections of your hair easily as you braid.